funcompbio/practical9/practical9.md

 where here the argument `na.rm=TRUE` is passed by `sapply()` to each call to the `mean()` function.
 Try the same call using the `lapply()` function and notice the difference in the output.

+Plot the distribution of the number of deaths (column `EXITUS`) per month in the general population (using box plots).
+Calculate the mean of the number of deaths per month in the general population and plot it over the previous box plots using the function `points()`.
+Check the help page of `point()` to find out how to use it, figure out how make the plotted point to be a solid diamond (**hint:** look at the argument `pch`).